Rampurhat Junction railway station: Platforms

 Rampurhat Junction is equipped with six operational platforms — 1A, 1, 2, 3, 4, and 5 — which handle a significant volume of passenger and freight traffic.
-Among all the platforms, PF1 is the longest, measuring approximately 652 meters and PF1A is the shortest,measuring approximately 306 meters.
+Among all the platforms, PF1 is the longest, measuring approximately 652 meters and PF1A is the shortest, measuring approximately 306 meters.
 The Length of PF2 & 3 is 606 meters and of PF4 & 5 is 575 meters.

-Plans are underway for the addition of platforms 6 and 7, which are currently under consideration to further enhance the station’s capacity and operational efficiency.
+Plans are presently under consideration for the development and commissioning of Platforms 6 and 7, with the proposed expansion aimed at substantially augmenting the station’s passenger-handling capacity, improving operational flexibility, and enhancing the overall efficiency of train movements and station management.